aakash234/GPT/README.md

-This repo is inspired by Andrej and Umar's YouTube videos.

 The data loader is implimented in C++.

 Since we have .npy shard files, we need cnpy module. `git clone https://github.com/rogersce/cnpy.git`